AleFunky/wiidash/README.md

 ## Download
 Please keep in mind this game is in active development and stuff might change or break.
 It is recommended you download the 1.9 build, as the 2.0 build is not finished.

+For instructions on how to setup the game, or how to add custom levels, you can find instructions [here](https://github.com/AleFunky/wiidash/wiki).

 * Stable 1.9 build: [Click here](https://nightly.link/AleFunky/wiidash/workflows/main/main/wiidash.zip)
 * More unstable 2.0 build: [Click here](https://nightly.link/AleFunky/wiidash/workflows/main/2.0-update/wiidash.zip)